 Tensile Testing Of Metallic Materials

 Tensile testing of metallic materials is specified according to European EN 10002 standard.
-This standards consists of five parts:
+This standard consists of five parts:

 • EN 10002-1 - Method of testing at ambient temperature